 The landfill operator has implemented this mitigation measure similarly to Mitigation Measure T-4.
 A sign has been installed at the intersection of Dawson Canyon Road and Temescal Canyon Road to clearly indicate to drivers leaving the landfill that no right turn is allowed and to indicate the landfill operator's commitment to enforce this restriction.
 When a driver is observed not using the designated route, WMI hauling operations are notified of the violation and a request is made to correct the behavior.
 When a driver is observed not using the designated route and the specific truck number or hauling company cannot be identified, WM and/or third party hauling operations are notified of the violation and a general request is made to the drivers in that fleet to correct the behavior.
-If a driver is observed not using the designated route and the specific truck number or hauling company can be identified, WM and/or third party hauling operations are notified of the violation and a general request is made to the drivers in that fleet to correct the behavior.
 If a driver is observed not using the designated route and the specific truck number or hauling company can be identified, WM and/or third party hauling operations are notified of the violation and a request is made to correct the behavior, with repeat violations by a driver resulting in disciplinary action up to and including refusal of entry to the site.
-There were no complaints filed with El Sobrante regarding this condition in 2022.
+There were no complaints filed with El Sobrante regarding this condition in 2023.